-Enrollment for the SLPS Early Childhood Program begins in the spring for the following school year.
-For more information, call (314) 331-6150 or refer to http://www.slps.org//Domain/36.
+Enrollment for the SLPS Pre-Kg program begins in the spring for the following school year.
+For more information, call (314) 331-6150 or refer to Slps.org/Early Childhood Education.

 Families must bring ALL of the following documentation to receive a school assignment at registration.
 Please note your process cannot begin until ALL of the required documents have been received.